Preparing for the future - changes to Chartered Status and Registration FAQs

 EHRB registration will be replaced by an enhanced CIEH Register of Chartered Environmental Health Practitioners.

 The current registration route will be replaced by a new Chartered Environmental Health Practitioner programme.

 When is this happening?

-The new Chartered Practitioner Programme will launch in September 2018.
+The new Chartered Practitioner Programme launched in September 2018.

 CIEH and EHRB will work together for a two-year period during which both programmes will run in tandem.
 This transition will end in June 2020.

 Why is this happening?